-Specialized facilities include two science laboratories, two art classrooms, one photography classroom, a computer laboratory, a computer classroom, the University Writing Center, University Learning Center, the Rose Traurig Library, the Drubner Athletic and Fitness Center, and the Leever Student Center.
+Specialized facilities include two science laboratories, two art classrooms, one photography classroom, a computer laboratory, a computer classroom, Center for Academic Success, the Rose Traurig Library, the Drubner Athletic and Fitness Center, and the Leever Student Center.
 Office space is provided for administrators, faculty, academic support staff, student government and activities, career services, security, and health services.
 The online Accelerated Degree Program Division leases classroom space in the Wallingford, Connecticut and schedules classes on the Main Campus during evenings and weekends.
 All buildings are connected to Post University's local area access network via the latest wireless technology.